IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 ### Manual Evaluation

-English-to-Czech track will include manual evaluation of simultaneous speech translation for at least one variant of submitted system for each participating team (based on the selection by the team).
+English-to-German track will include manual evaluation of simultaneous speech translation for at least one variant of submitted system for each participating team (based on the selection by the team).

-The evaluation will consist in playing the source sound/video with live text captions to speakers fluent in the source English and native in the target Czech, and collecting "continuous ranking".
+The evaluation will consist in playing the source sound/video with live text captions to speakers fluent in the source English and native in the target German, and collecting "continuous ranking".
 This method is described in Section 3.1.1 (page 22) in the [master thesis by Dávid Javorský](https://dspace.cuni.cz/bitstream/handle/20.500.11956/147964/120397331.pdf?sequence=1&isAllowed=y).

-As a benchmark, human interpretations presented in the form of live text captions, will be scored in the same setting.
+As a benchmark, human interpretations presented in the exact same form of live text captions, will be scored in the same setting.

 ## Training and Development Data